chris-rock/chris-rock.github.io/src/contents/articles/coreos-openstack/index.md

 core@coreos-c65cf227-05e3-46e6-9f11-a16ee6f13f4d ~ $
 ```

-and verify all nodes are registered in fleet.
+and verify that all nodes are registered properly in fleet:

 ```
 core@coreos-c65cf227-05e3-46e6-9f11-a16ee6f13f4d ~ $ fleetctl list-machines